LumenTheFairy/jprep/syntax_and_semantics.md

 Scoping:

-In jprep, definitions are lexically scoped with respect to the JavaScript/TypeScript code.
-That is, a definition is only valid for the file, function, or block it is defined in (and any nested scopes therein).
+In jprep, definitions are basically lexically scoped with respect to the JavaScript/TypeScript code.
+That is, a definition is only valid for the file, function, block, or object literal it is defined in (and any nested scopes therein).
+I say "basically" lexically scoped because object literals increasing scope depth is not typical.
+Another way to think of it is: any '{' outside strings, comments, and directives increases the scope depth, and likewise any '}' decreases it.

 Configuration: